needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 ## Unlit Materials

 ### Universal Render Pipeline/Unlit
 For the URP unlit material, PolySpatial supports the `Base Map` color and texture properties as well as the `Opaque` and `Transparent` (with blending mode `Alpha`) surface types. `Alpha Clipping` may be enabled; if the `Threshold` is greater than zero, no blending will be performed (only alpha testing).
+If `Threshold` is equal to zero, the material will use [alpha-to-coverage](https://docs.unity3d.com/Manual/SL-AlphaToMask.html) mode on visionOS.

 ### Unlit/Color
 For the built-in renderer pipeline unlit color material, the `Main Color` property is supported.